MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 - Provide one GPFS scale node per eight cores with a configuration of 150 MBps per core.
 - Use a minimum of five P30 drives per instance.

-##### Azure Managed Lustre (AMLFS)
+##### Azure Managed Lustre

-Azure Managed Lustre is a managed file system purpose-built for high-performance computing (HPC) and AI workloads.
-AMLFS can run SAS 9 and Viya workloads in parallel.
+Azure Managed Lustre is a managed file system created for high-performance computing (HPC) and AI workloads.
+Managed Lustre can run SAS 9 and Viya workloads in parallel.
 To optimize the performance of your file system, follow these recommendations:

-- Perform tuning on all client nodes when deploying AMLFS to increase Lustre client readahead and optimize concurrency for SAS I/O patterns.
+- When you deploy Managed Lustre, perform tuning on all client nodes to increase Lustre client readahead and optimize concurrency for SAS I/O patterns.
 Run the following command to perform this tuning:

     ```shell
     lctl set_param mdc.*.max_rpcs_in_flight=128 osc.*.max_pages_per_rpc=16M osc.*.max_rpcs_in_flight=16 osc.*.max_dirty_mb=1024 llite.*.max_read_ahead_mb=2048 osc.*.checksums=0  llite.*.max_read_ahead_per_file_mb=256